munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="brace">

-In this analogy, blocks statement work sort of like parentheses do for expressions.
+In this analogy, block statements work sort of like parentheses do for expressions.
 A block is itself in the "higher" precedence level and can be used anywhere, like in the clauses of an `if` statement.
 But the statements it *contains* can be lower precedence.
 You're allowed to declare variables and